Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-helper-scripts-english.rst

   |		--max-process-count max_count: specify the maximum number of processes per VM (default: 400000)
   |		--busy-limit size: specify the distribution buffer busy limit, in kB (default: 1024)
   |		--async-thread-count thread_count: specify the number of asynchronous threads for driver calls (default: 128)
-  |		--background: run the launched interpreter in the background (ideal to run as a daemon, ex: on a server)
+  |		--background: run the launched interpreter in the background (ideal to run as a daemon, e.g. on a server)
   |		--daemon: run the node as a daemon (relies on run_erl and implies --background)
-  |		--non-interactive: run the launched interpreter with no shell nor input reading (ideal to run through a job manager, ex: on a cluster)
+  |		--non-interactive: run the launched interpreter with no shell nor input reading (ideal to run through a job manager, e.g. on a cluster)
   |		--eval 'an Erlang expression': start by evaluating this expression
   |		--no-auto-start: disable the automatic execution at VM start-up
   |		-h or --help: display this help